Photographer arrested for Napier Barracks protest photos - Press Gazette

 Picture: David Noble

-1 thought on “Photographer arrested and held by Kent Police for seven hours for covering detention centre protest”
+7 thoughts on “Photographer arrested and held by Kent Police for seven hours for covering detention centre protest”

-This is grotesque intimidation.
-No wonder Andy Aitchison sounds bewildered and worried for his livelihood.
-For his 9 year old to be faced with this invasion as well demands action against Kent Police.
-This sort of harassment has never happened to Andy before he says.
-And certainly it is the4 sort of thing kent Police did with protestors at Kingsnorth.
-It is the sort of thign one expects to be common in othjer countries however, not here.
-This Pritti patel, Home Office endorsed attack is to prevent the outside world finding out what is going on at Napier and to prevent ‘inmates’ from communicating.
-It is already difficult for Asylum Seekers packed into under par barracks where the power keeps going off, the loos are blocked and they are sleeping and living in very close proximity to each other during the pandemic.
-Now local photojournalists like Andy have been prevented from telling the rest of us what is going on.
-I tell you.
-I am hopping mad about it, because it is a direct attack on press Freedom during a pandemic.
+Want To Work From Home Without Selling Anything?
+No Experience Needed, Weekly Payments… Join bfe Exclusive Group Of People That Cracked The Code Of Financial Freedom!
+Learn More details Good luck…___bit.ly/SpecialJobs12

+This is a very worrying event, along with other rights and freedoms being eroded it feels that the police state is getting ever closer!